Click0910/level-task/README.md

       - database
     networks:
       - network
-    command: celery -A worker.imagery worker -P threads --loglevel=INFO --queues=ticket_queue
+    command: celery -A worker.ticket_worker worker -P threads --loglevel=INFO --queues=ticket_queue
 ```

 This works good, but for an optimize solution (and also a cost-efficient) this needs to scale on base of metrics.

-In a real scenario, the relevant metrics for this would be `length of the queue`, `latency of the queue` and probably `memory`,
+In a real scenario, the relevant metrics for this would be `length of the queue`, `latency of the queue` and probably `memory`.

-In base of this metrics we decided if scale in or out.
+On base of those metrics we decided if scale in or out.

 ------------

 Similar way to inference worker.
 I've set up  using some values by default.
 But the decision to scale should be on base of
 queue metrics.

-Also, I'm making the inference using CPU, that for this demo is fine, since we are using a `sckit-learn`  model using CPU is fine.
+Also, I'm making the inference using CPU, that for this demo is fine, since we are using a light `sckit-learn`  model.

 For large models we need to use heavi parallelism using CUDA for example to take advantage te cores of the GPU.

 -----------------